 The food business is extremely competitive.
 You need strong creative juices in order to survive these days because customers’ dining preferences constantly change.
 The modern day chef thinks outside the box and is not afraid to try new things.
 You must have this ability to sense what people want at the moment and serve it to them.

 Heading the kitchen crew is no easy feat.
 Part of your job is to train and guide your staff.
 You must be able to give directions clearly to get everyone moving at the right pace to assure consistency in food quality and service.
 Your crew will also need a daily dose of your motivational words to encourage them to give their best efforts all the time.

 It is your duty to maintain order and structure in the kitchen.
 It can be chaotic in there and it is up to you to keep things under control.
 A good executive chef must know how to create the perfect recipe for teamwork and lead by example.

 Management relies on you to assure the profitability of the establishment and excellent work output of the staff.
 You must be able to spin things around and create a system that maintains cost of food production at a healthy level.

 Executive Chef Resume Objective

-The Executive Chef resume objective functions as the appetizer that will make the Hiring Manager look forward to the rest of your 6 course meal.
+The resume objective works as the appetizer that will make the Hiring Manager look forward to the rest of your 6 course meal.

 Your objective statement must command attention in the same manner that you do in the kitchen.
 Keep in mind that the person reading your resume could be the restaurant owner who knows what he or she wants in an Executive Chef.